Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The theory framework

-Therefore, the photophobic ALP scenario can be characterized by the ALP mass $m_a$ and the coupling $g_{aWW}$.
+Therefore, the photophobic ALP scenario is characterized by the ALP mass $m_a$ and the coupling $g_{aWW}$.

-Owing to the UV boundary conditions, tree-level ALP-fermion interactions vanish.
-However, the effective ALP-fermion coupling can be generated through one-loop renormalization group evolution~(RGE) from the UV scale $\Lambda$ down to the electroweak scale, which can be written as~\cite{Bauer:2017ris,Bauer:2020jbp}
+Owing to the UV boundary conditions, tree-level ALP--fermion interactions vanish.
+However, an effective ALP--fermion coupling can be generated through one-loop renormalization group evolution~(RGE) from the UV scale $\Lambda$ down to the electroweak scale and can be written as~\cite{Bauer:2017ris,Bauer:2020jbp}

-Here $Q_{f}$ and $I_{3}^{f}$ denote the electric charge and the third component of weak isospin of the fermion $f$, respectively, and $\alpha = e^2/(4\pi)$ is the fine-structure constant.
-The cutoff scale is taken to be $4 \pi f_a= 4 \pi \times 10$ TeV in this paper.
-In the above expression, we keep only the terms containing $\ln(\Lambda^2/m_V^2)$ (with $V = Z, W$), which are logarithmically enhanced.
-The subleading terms are given in Refs.~\cite{Bauer:2017ris,Bauer:2020jbp,Bonilla:2021ufe}, but they are numerically small and can be safely neglected in our analysis.
+Here, $Q_{f}$ and $I_{3}^{f}$ denote the electric charge and the third component of weak isospin of the fermion $f$, respectively, and $\alpha = e^2/(4\pi)$ is the fine-structure constant.
+In this paper, the cutoff scale is taken to be $4 \pi f_a= 4 \pi \times 10$ TeV.
+In the above expression, we retain only the terms containing $\ln(\Lambda^2/m_V^2)$ (with $V = Z, W$), which are logarithmically enhanced.
+The subleading terms are given in Refs.~\cite{Bauer:2017ris,Bauer:2020jbp,Bonilla:2021ufe}; however, they are numerically small and can be safely neglected in our analysis.